Malaysian Islamic Party: PAS state governments

-PAS currently forms the state governments of Perlis, Kedah, Kelantan, and Terengganu.
+PAS currently governs the states of Perlis, Kedah, Kelantan, and Terengganu.

-Previously, when it was a part of Pakatan Rakyat, it was part of the Penang and Selangor state governments.
+Previously, when it was a component of Pakatan Rakyat, PAS was part of the Penang and Selangor state governments.

+After 2020 Sheraton Move it witnessed change of state government, PAS itself teamed up with Barisan Nasional, to formed new state government.
+Currently, PAS was part of the Perak, Pahang, and Johor state governments.